This post may contain affiliate links. Please read our disclosure policy.

 Why You’ll Love This Recipe

-• Baked, Not Fried: We use baking instead of frying for a healthier and lighter version of the classic dish.
+• Baked, Not Fried: A lighter version of the classic dish with the same great flavor.

-• Flavorful and Satisfying: The combination of tender chicken, melty cheese, and crispy breading is sure to please.
+• Flavorful and Satisfying: Tender chicken, melted cheese, and crispy breading in every bite.

 Ingredients